jsr5194/velocio-ace-remote/README.md

 # velocio-ace-remote

 ### Overview:
-A simple script to interact with the Velocio Ace PLC via USB
+A simple script to interact with the Velocio Ace 11 PLC via USB

-Testing was performed on an Ace11
+Testing was performed on an Ace 11.
+Other versions may not function as desired

 ### Dependancies:
 py-serial  http://pyserial.readthedocs.io/en/latest/pyserial.html